harshit23897/Buoyancy/README.md

 ## Getting Started
 1. Clone this repository.
-2. Go to folder buoyancy
+2. Go to folder Experiment.
 3. Click on index.html